Starburst Galaxy

 To reorder the statistics table, click a column name to sort by that column.
 Click the column name again to reverse the sort order.

-Applied rules #
+Applied rules pane #

-Click the Applied rules button to view your data quality monitoring rules, or to create a new rule.
+Click Applied rules to view your data quality monitoring rules, or to create a new rule.
 The Applied rules tab displays a list of information about each rule such as name, status, description, expression or SQL statement, and severity level.

-Expression-based quality check #
+Expression-based quality checks #

 You can write an expression to determine the scope of a data quality monitoring rule.
 For more details and examples of expression-based quality checks, see Data quality expressions in the Reference navigation menu.

-SQL-based quality check #
+SQL-based quality checks #

 )

-You can author checks for a single column attribute, multiple attribute checks across multiple columns, or attribute checks at the row-level.
+You can author checks for a single column attribute, multiple attribute checks across multiple columns, or attribute checks at the row level.

 A quality check can be executed manually, or scheduled as a cron job.
 Checks run on a user’s own cluster and incur compute costs.